arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 # New API operation '$OperationName' on API Management service was added.
 ```

-## Remove all API Management defaults from the service
+## Remove all Azure API Management defaults from the service

 Remove all default API's and products from the Azure API Management service ('echo-api' API, 'starter' & 'unlimited' products), including the subscriptions.